The flavor begins to melt on your tongue as you bite off a small piece.

 - Sit in silence with Him.
 Clear your schedule for 3 minutes.
 (Feign a bathroom break if you have to.)
 Open your heart and your mind to Him saying, “Heavenly Father, help me be close to you.”
 Then listen in silence.

 - Choose a single blog post or devotional to read (slowly, intentionally) and ask God to lead you through it to a new level of understanding or relationship with Him.

-- Stopped at a traffic light or seated in a waiting room, take deep breaths and thank God a gift He has given you, pausing to feel His presence.
+- Stopped at a traffic light or seated in a waiting room, take deep breaths and thank God for a gift He’s given you, pausing to feel His presence.

 - Open your Bible to a favorite verse (or to a random page), take in a small portion of His Word, and ask Him to meet you there.